 Repeat steps for all layer files (i.e. FTPC, EIPS, and Plants).

-When all backups are FTPC, EIPS and Plants backups
+When all geodatabases are ready, upload the FTPC, EIPS and Plants backups to the same folder on sharepoint:

+Vital Signs > 05_focal_terr_plant_communities > Spatial_info > YEAR > PARK > GIS_Data > Data > AGOL_backups

 One upload is complete, the local copy can be deleted from your computer.
 If this is the final copy, and you are processing photos – then do not delete the local copy and proceed with the next section.